 “Information Literacy Across the Curriculum: Challenges and Opportunities.”
 Paper presented by Professor Devin McKay at the 2011 Association of College and Research Libraries Conference in Philadelphia, PA.

 “Female Friendships in Renaissance Florence.”
 Paper presented by Dr. Megan Moran at the 32nd Annual Medieval and Renaissance Forum in Plymouth, NH.

 “The Effect of Initial Energy Spread on Longitudinal Beam Modulations in an Electron.”
 Paper presented by Dr. Charles Neuman at the 2011 Particle Accelerator Conference in New York, NY.

 “An Analysis of Mandatory Recording and Reporting of Body Mass Index: A School Health Policy to Address Childhood Obesity.”
 Paper presented by Professor Carol Soto at the 23rd Annual Scientific Sessions – Informing Health Policy through Nursing in Philadelphia, PA.

 “Using Community As a Classroom for Retention and Career Exploration.”
 Paper presented by Dr. Nidhi Gadura, Dr. Amy Traver, and Dr. Regina Rochford at the 91st AACC Annual Convention in New Orleans, LA.

-To learn more about our faculty’s research interests, please visit the Office of Sponsored Program's Website.
+To learn more about our faculty’s research interests, please visit the Office of Grants and Sponsored Programs.